In the rapidly evolving world of automotive safety, lane detection is a cornerstone technology.

 By integrating an amplifier with the Arduino, the box produces a distinct sound each time a task is completed, amplifying the user’s sense of achievement.

-I chose sounds from a variety of sources, mostly game franchises like Mario, Sonic, Legend of Zelda, etc. I broke the 23 sounds into 5 categories, based on the expected dopamine hit.
+I chose sounds from a variety of sources, mostly game franchises like Mario, Sonic, Legend of Zelda, etc.

 Audio Amplification

-The audio was pre-loaded onto an SD card (I fear to share it all for copyright infringement).
 In my first foray into audio amplification I used an LM386 Low Voltage Power Amp and a recycled speaker I’d harvested from an old device.
-Tuning the circuit was definitely the most difficult part of this project.
-Trying to achieve the highest signal gain while minimising the noise was an interesting process.

 Probability Distributions for Happiness Contributions